open3fs/open3fs.github.io/_posts/2025-04-14-understanding-3fs-data-placement-model-part1.md

 ## Overview

-The script approaches data placement strategy calculation as a linear programming problem.
+The script approaches data placement strategy calculation as a linear regression problem.
 It defines two key variables that need to be solved under a set of carefully designed constraints.

 ## Key Concepts